 I scream, you scream... well, you know how it goes.
 Whether it's fresh and fruity or rich and chocolatey, in a cone, on a stick or in a cup, we just can't get enough of the cold stuff.
-So without further ado, here's our pick of the coolest (yes, we did just do that) ice cream shops in Auckland on Instagram and you didn't disappoint.
+As it's our 10th birthday we asked for your favourite ice cream and gelato shops in Auckland on Instagram and you didn't disappoint.

 Duck Island Ice Cream